Frontline Test Equipment

-Frontline Test Equipment, Inc is a communication trouble-shooting software company based in Charlottesville, Virginia, USA.
+Frontline Test Equipment, Inc is a communication trouble-shooting software company based in Charlottesville, Virginia, US.
 Founded in 1985, Frontline became an employee-owned company in 2009.
 On April 7, 2016, Teledyne LeCroy announced it had acquired Frontline Test Equipment.

 Frontline is also notable for RS-232/422/485 protocol analyzers.

 Products

 When a new communication technology or product is being developed, hardware and software engineers rely heavily on protocol analyzers, also known as sniffers or bus analyzers to identify problems and speed the development process.
 Frontline provides PC-based protocol analyzers for developers and industrial applications.

 In the past 25 years, Frontline has released several protocol analyzers.
 Their currently listed products are: